Asian shares hit 18-month top in festive cheer; oil, gold hold gains

 Both oil and gold held on to their recent gains.

-Brent has rallied about 25 percent in 2019, supported by supply cuts by OPEC and allies including Russia.
+Brent has rallied about 25% in 2019, supported by supply cuts by OPEC and allies including Russia.

 Gold prices were a bit shy of a two-month high at $1,509.29 an ounce.
 They have been on the rise recently as a hedge against dollar weakness and increased equity market volatility in 2020.

-The rally in oil and gold boosted commodity-linked currencies in the past 24 hours with the New Zealand dollar up 0.6 percent and the Australian dollar up 0.3 percent.
+The rally in oil and gold boosted commodity-linked currencies in the past 24 hours with the New Zealand dollar up 0.6% and the Australian dollar up 0.3%.